 - February: Build, Prepare, Invest: Assessing Food Hub Businesses for Investment Readiness

 - December: Food Banks as Regional "Good Food" Partners

-- November: Assessment Tools for Improving Farmer Financial Skills - an NGFN webinar
+- November: Assessment Tools for Improving Farmer Financial Skills

 - October 23, 2013: FSMA Comments for Food Hubs - an NGFN Food Hub Collaboration webinar